zhangyiqing1001/SharePoint-Document-Viewer/README.md

 In the **pcc.config** file (**c:\\programdata\\accusoft\\prizm\\PCC-WOPI\\viewer-webtier\\pcc.config)**, you configure the following:

--   Whether you're integrating with Accusoft Cloud Services SaaS viewer, or with the on-premise Prizm Content Connect viewer
+-   Whether you're integrating with Accusoft Cloud Services, or with on-premise Prizm Content Connect
 -   Whether you're integrating with Office Web Apps
 -   Whether you're deploying over https
 -   Which file types you want to view with the ACS or PCC viewer